College Football National Championship Odds 2026: Ohio State, Indiana Favorites Ahead of CFP

 Who is the favorite to win the college football national championship?

-Ohio State is the favorite to win the college football national championship for the 2025-26 season.
-The Buckeyes' odds (+250) imply a 28.57% probability that they'll repeat as champions, according to our odds calculator.
+Ohio State and Indiana are the favorites to win the college football national championship for the 2025-26 season.
+The Buckeyes' odds (+250) and Hooisers' odds (+280) imply a better than 26% probability that one of them will win the championship, according to our odds calculator.

 Who won the college football national championship last year?